Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2 on Sunday

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 2 of the NFL season concludes with two 'Monday Night Football' games.
-In the first game, The Tampa Bay Buccaneers face the Houston Texans, followed by the Los Angeles Chargers vs. the Las Vegas Raiders.
+Week 3 of the NFL season and Week 4 of the college football season kick off on Thursday night.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The Buccaneers-Texans matchup features division champions from a year ago, while the Chargers-Raiders battle is between unbeaten AFC West rivals.
+The NFL matchup features a bitter AFC East rivalry with the Miami Dolphins battling the Buffalo Bills.

-The sports schedule also includes 15 MLB games and plenty of soccer matches around the world to consider as well.
+The sports schedule on Tuesday includes 16 MLB games and two WNBA playoff games to consider as well.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.